How to defend a criminal case successfully depends on many different factors.

 Witnesses: It is necessary to know all about the witnesses, who they were, what they claim to have heard or seen, whether the witness statements were recorded, and the background of the witnesses.
 The background of a witness, including prior arrests or convictions, might prove that the witness should not be believed in court.

-This factor may be a weakness in the prosecution case.
+This factor may prove to be a substantial weakness in the prosecution case that leads to a reduction in the charges or a dismissal.

 Witness statements may also lead to further investigation about whether witnesses actually saw or heard what they claim.
 Witness statements that are inconsistent with each other is helpful to the accused as well because they may show that there is no clear version of what allegedly happened.